 Going off traditional American pre-wedding events, there can be up to 6 pre-wedding parties.
 But we’re going to stick to: the Bridal Shower, the Bachelorette Party, and the Rehearsal Dinner.
 Different cultures include different pre-wedding rituals, and therefore should be included if you have a multicultural wedding, or certain traditions you plan to celebrate.

 The Bridal Shower is normally for the female group of the bride, this includes family and friends.
 People normally play fun games and silly quizzes in relation to the bride and groom.
 Food and dessert, along with drinks, are provided.
-Gifts are given to the bride-to-be and thank you cards sent out by the bride afterwards.
+Gifts are given to the bride-to-be and thank you cards are sent out afterwards.

 This is meant to be a fun and adventurous night out for the bride-to-be.
 But not too crazy, as the movies may make it seem.
 Keep this to the comfort level of the bride, while laughing at awkward moments.
 Considered as a “girls night out,” gifts are given that are more private than public, like lingerie and a lace robe.

-This is the most important pre-wedding event, as it gives time for both families get comfortable before the day of the wedding.
-All of the wedding party should be there, including the officiant, and the parents of the bride and groom.
-This is a practice wedding at the location and followed up by a sit down dinner.
+This important pre-wedding event gives time for both families to get comfortable with the day of the wedding.
+The entire wedding party should be there, including the officiant, and the parents of the bride and groom.
+This is a practice wedding at the location, typically followed up by a sit down dinner.

 Things to Know About the Bridal Shower: